Tanver-Hasan/Tanver-Hasan.github.io/_posts/2020-01-25-developing-graphql-api-using-node-typescript-mongodb-atlas.md

 ### Summary

 Yet another framework / mechanism to expose data from backend.
 Dont we have RESTFull API already.
 Every developer spends significant amount of time to understand and develop the RESTfull API.
-Most organisation uses RESTFull API.
+Most organisation uses RESTFull API for production application.
+Then

 > Why we need GraphQL?